EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Data

 \subsubsection{Train-test split}

 The total runs span the years 1971-2099, and we use 1971-2029 and 2040-2089 as training data.
-A random subset of 10 \% of the training data is taken as the validation set.
+We pool the training data across all GCM-RCM pairs and then select a random subset of 10 \% of this data as the validation set.
 The two test data sets are 2030-2039 and 2090-2099.
 The first test data set represents the ``interpolation'' test case, whereas the second is the ``extrapolation'' case with test data outside the time period covered in the training data.
 This yields approximately 320k data points for training and around 30k points for each test set.